tripolskypetr/react-history-switch/README.md

 ## Purpose of development

-The library was created to transfer navigation responsibility from a view into mobix state container ([MVC](https://en.wikipedia.org/wiki/Model-view-controller)).
-Also can be used separately as self-hosted router
+The library was created to transfer navigation responsibility from a view into mobx state container ([MVC](https://en.wikipedia.org/wiki/Model-view-controller)).
+Also can be used separately as a self-hosted router

 ```tsx
 import { createObservableHistory } from "mobx-observable-history"